discordjs-cli/discordjs-cli/README.md

 # A CLI for creating Discord.js bots with ease.

 ##### Main updates:
-- Added: menus and menu options
+- Added: n/a
-- Bug fix: documentation
+- Bug fix: n/a
-- Update: help command
+- Update: config.json is now config.js/config.ts for use with intellisense

 Report bugs [here](https://github.com/discordjs-cli/discordjs-cli/issues)